bgrochal/MyProjects/README.md

-#My projects
+# My projects
 This repository contains some projects made for personal development.

-##Usage
+## Usage
-Open one of sub-directories to get information about specific project.
+Open one of the repositories (added as sub-directories) to get information about a specific project.